Jack Suwinski Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.30).
+- The Rockies' 5.28 team ERA ranks 26th among all MLB pitching staffs.

-- The Rockies rank 20th in baseball in home runs given up (22 total, 1.3 per game).
+- Rockies pitchers combine to rank 23rd in baseball in home runs surrendered (24 total, 1.3 per game).

-- Urena gets the start for the Rockies, his fourth of the season.
-He is 0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched.
+- Gomber (0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched) makes the start for the Rockies, his fourth of the season.

-- In his last time out on Wednesday, the righty tossed five innings against the St. Louis Cardinals, giving up three earned runs while surrendering five hits.
+- The left-hander's most recent appearance came on Saturday against the Seattle Mariners, when he threw 3 2/3 innings, surrendering five earned runs while allowing six hits.

-- The 31-year-old has an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .370 against him.
+- The 29-year-old has amassed an ERA of 8.16, with 6.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.